Mobile site search icon.

 Think about your patient’s overall HAE management plan

 You and your patient decided together to add TAKHZYRO as a preventive treatment to their management plan to fit their needs.
-These needs can change over time, so consider these other areas recommended by the HAEA as you revisit their plan:
+These needs can change over time, so consider these other areas recommended by the HAEA as you revisit their plan5:

 • Any other health issues they may have